FTC Settles Enforcement Actions Relating to Privacy Shield Certifications

 The Rise in Bans on Salary History Inquiries Requires Employer Diligence

-A seemingly innocuous interview question is now illegal to ask job applicants in numerous jurisdictions, and the number of jurisdictions implementing similar bans is increasing rapidly.
-More state and local governments are passing legislation and regulations that prohibit employers from asking for salary history information from job applicants and prospective employees.
+A seemingly innocuous interview question is now illegal to ask job candidates in numerous jurisdictions, and the number of jurisdictions implementing similar bans is increasing rapidly.
+More state and local governments are passing legislation and regulations that prohibit employers from asking for salary history information from job candidates and prospective employees.
 The recent and dramatic rise in these laws in jurisdictions across the nation requires employer diligence.
 Employers should be cognizant of the increased regulation of this space and should carefully review the relevant laws in all jurisdictions in which they do business.
 A more fulsome analysis of this issue and the various laws and implications follows.

 What’s Behind the Bans?